 Dear valued patients,

 We hope that you are healthy and dealing positively with this bizarre pandemic.
 We have been through a most trying time and now we will try to return to some level of normalcy (a new normal to be sure).
-Now that we are reopening our practice, we are looking forward to resuming delivery of the high quality periodontal care you are accustomed to in the safest environment possible.
+We are looking forward to resuming delivery of the high-quality periodontal care you are accustomed to in the safest environment possible.

 Infection control has always been a top priority for our practice.
 Our infection control processes are made so that you receive treatment that is safe and comfortable.
 We follow infection control recommendations made by the US Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA) and the American Dental Association (ADA).
 We continually monitor the activities of these agencies so that we are up to date on any new rulings or guidance that may be issued.
 As a faculty member of the University of Pennsylvania School of Dental Medicine, I have access to and have adopted many of the best practices from the Dental School into our office.

 Your safety and that of our staff are of paramount importance.
 You will see significant changes that will protect both you and us.
+We are pleased to let our patients know that Dr. Benedon and all of our staff are fully vaccinated.
 We are aware that some of this may seem extreme, but we ask your indulgence as we move forward into this uncharted territory.

 You will see some physical and procedural changes in the office: